 The Optimates and Milites of the former Greek possessions corresponded to the Captains and Valvassors of Lombardy, and in course of time were known by the same name.
-All over North Italy we find by the eleventh century the freemen divided into populus or cives on the one hand and milites on the other, and the latter again subdivided into Captains and Valvassors, who, togethe formed the class known in later days as nobles.
+All over North Italy we find by the eleventh century the freemen divided into populus or cives on the one hand and milites on the other, and the latter again subdivided into Captains and Valvassors, who, together formed the class known in later days as nobles.

-There was, however, in the Italian cities, at any ra at first, no rigid noble caste such as we find in countri north of the Alps.
-Fiefs were freely bestowed on perso not of free birth; and in the time of Frederick Barbaros his aristocratic historian, Otho of Freisingen, is shock at the democratic notions of the Italians in this resp.
-They did not disdain, he says, to admit to the honour knighthood and other dignities the workers at even contemptible mechanic arts, whom other nations exc as one would a pestilence from the more honourable free callings.
+There was, however, in the Italian cities, at any rate at first, no rigid noble caste such as we find in countries north of the Alps.
+Fiefs were freely bestowed on persons not of free birth; and in the time of Frederick Barbarossa his aristocratic historian, Otho of Freisingen, is shocked at the democratic notions of the Italians in this respect.
+They did not disdain, he says, to admit to the honour of knighthood and other dignities the workers at even the contemptible mechanic arts, whom other nations exclude as one would a pestilence from the more honourable and free callings.1

-All those who obtained wealth by commerce see have been freely admitted among the milites; we ha fact a mixed city nobility of birth and wealth formed a real aristocracy constantly recruited from commercial classes.
-In the eleventh and early to centuries, the chief mark of this civic nobility was its members fought on horseback, while the mass freemen performed their military service on foot.
+All those who obtained wealth by commerce seem to have been freely admitted among the milites; we have in fact a mixed city nobility of birth and wealth who formed a real aristocracy constantly recruited from the commercial classes.
+In the eleventh and early twelfth centuries, the chief mark of this civic nobility was that its members fought on horseback, while the mass of the freemen performed their military service on foot.

-The conditions in the country parts were very d and more analogous to those prevailing in the Europe.
-The population fell almost entirely is classes, the noble landowners and their serfs. were of course some freemen not important en be counted among the nobles, but they were gathered in groups in the small country to villages.
+The conditions in the country parts were very different and more analogous to those prevailing in the rest of Europe.
+The population fell almost entirely into two classes, the noble landowners and their serfs.
+There were of course some freemen not important enough to be counted among the nobles, but they were mostly gathered in groups in the small country towns and 'Otho of Freisingen, cited by Hegel, vol. ii, p.
+167.

+villages.
 In the open country the poorer freemen had almost all been forced to put themselves under the protection of some more powerful neighbour, giving up in exchange a greater or less portion of their liberty.